 And yes, it's safe to assume that Richard III did order the deaths of the princes in the Tower.
 He wasn't the first 15th century English king to kill a predecessor whose throne he seized, or even the second.

-Humans and Portiid spiders have been living together on Kern's World for three generations at the start of Children of Ruin (along with another intelligent species, an underwater stomatopod civilization).
-Communication is still imperfect and largely computer mediated, though, partly because primate and arachnid minds work differently and partly because neither species has the sensory apparatus to perceive the other's speech without technological aid.
+Humans and Portiid spiders have been living together on Kern's World for three generations at the start of Children of Ruin.
+(Along with another intelligent species, an underwater stomatopod civilization, that plays little role in the story.)
+Communication is still imperfect and largely computer mediated, though, partly because primate and arachnid minds work differently and partly just because neither species has the sensory apparatus to perceive the other's speech without technological aid.
 Communication across difficult barriers is largely what this book is about: Children of Time ends with an epilogue about the launch of an interstellar expedition from Kern's World in response to the detection of radio signals from something that probably isn't either human or spider, and the first chapter of Children of Ruin gives a pretty big hint about one of the things the explorers will find after they emerge from their decades of cold sleep.
 I appreciated how alien the octopus way of thought seemed, both to the reader and to the human and spider characters, and conversely how hard it was for the octopuses to understand their visitors.
 And then there are things even more alien…

 I was amused to notice that “Adrian Tchaikovsky” is sort of a pen name: the author's name is actually spelled Czajkowski.
 Presumably he thought that most English-speaking readers wouldn't know how to pronounce it.

 ’Tis much when scepters are in children's hands, But more when envy breeds unkind division: There comes the ruin; there begins confusion.